Qix-/better-exceptions/README.md

 You can also try to manually activate the hook by adding `import better_exceptions; better_exceptions.hook()` at the beginning of your script.

-Finally, if you still can not get this module to work, [open a new issue](https://github.com/Qix-/better-exceptions/issues/new) by describing your problem precisely and detailing your configuration (Python and `better_exceptions` versions, OS, code snippet, interpeter, etc.) so that we can reproduce the bug you are experiencing.
+Finally, if you still can not get this module to work, [open a new issue](https://github.com/Qix-/better-exceptions/issues/new) by describing your problem precisely and detailing your configuration (Python and `better_exceptions` versions, OS, code snippet, interpreter, etc.) so that we can reproduce the bug you are experiencing.

 # License

 Copyright &copy; 2017, Josh Junon.
 Licensed under the [MIT license](LICENSE.txt).